Practical information about counselling and therapy

 What happens if I get in touch?

-I would suggest a free-of-charge phone consultation of up to 20 minutes, to talk about what you are looking for from therapy, and whether my approach is a good fit for you.
+I would suggest a free-of-charge online or phone consultation of up to 30 minutes, to talk about what you are looking for from therapy, and whether my approach is a good fit for you.

 If we decide to work together, we would then arrange a first appointment to talk in more depth about what is bringing you to therapy and to map out a way forward.